Best Graduate Assistant Cover Letter Example

 - 30% higher chance of getting a job

 San Diego, CA 92111

 I read your listing for the position of graduate assistant and wanted to express my interest in taking on this role.
 Not only am I enthusiastic about this position, but I have all the qualities you are looking for.

-A passion for learning is evident in my qualifications and achievements.
+My passion for learning is evident in my qualifications and achievements.
 I have over four years of experience in academics and administrative support.
-In this time, I have taken on duties such as project facilitation and curriculum development.
-Currently I am pursuing a graduate degree in teaching and have had great success working with students.
+During this time, I have taken on duties such as project facilitation, curriculum development, mentoring 10 students and leading two weekly seminars to discuss research findings and build ideas to progress projects.
+Currently, I am pursuing a graduate degree in teaching and have had great success working with students and teachers.